hpc-unibe-ch/hpc-unibe-ch.github.io/docs/software/latex.md

 Occasionally we are asked if UBELIX is featuring any TeX flavor.
-UBELIX does not provide any form of TeX to our uses neither TeX packages from the host OS nor any custom installation through EasyBuild nor other custom installations.
-While the distribution packages are way to old, all other form's won't serve all researchers and installing TeX in your home directory is not that difficult.
+UBELIX does not provide any form of TeX to our users, neither TeX packages from the host OS nor any custom installation through EasyBuild nor other custom installations.
+While the distribution packages are way to old, all other forms won't serve all researchers and installing TeX in your home directory is not that difficult.
 Therefore we think you should choose and install whatever serves you the most.